Key Quote

 Technique 1 — RHETORICAL QUESTION / MONOSYLLABIC POWER

-This short rhetorical question is almost entirely monosyllabic — simple, plain words carrying enormous weight.
-The simplicity of Hero's language contrasts sharply with Claudio's elaborate rhetoric (persuasive language), suggesting that truth speaks simply while deception relies on ornamentation (decorative excess).
+This short rhetorical questionrhetorical question — A question asked for effect, not requiring an answer is almost entirely monosyllabic — simple, plain words carrying enormous weight.
+The simplicity of Hero's language contrasts sharply with Claudio's elaborate rhetoricrhetoric — persuasive language, suggesting that truth speaks simply while deception relies on ornamentationornamentation — Excessive decoration; embellishment beyond necessity.
 Shakespeare aligns linguistic simplicity with moral clarity.

 The word 'seemed' is devastating: Hero appeals to appearance — the very concept the play exposes as unreliable.
-She asks Claudio to trust what he has seen with his own eyes, unaware that it was precisely staged visual semblance (outward appearance) that convinced him of her guilt.
+She asks Claudio to trust what he has seen with his own eyes, unaware that it was precisely staged visual semblancesemblance — The outward appearance of something; how it seems that convinced him of her guilt.
 Shakespeare layers irony upon irony.

 Key Words